Justin01Wu/JavaFrame/springBoot/README.md

 To make sure our Code matched the database, we can set to this:
 - spring.jpa.hibernate.ddl-auto=validate<img src="img/schema_validate_failure.png">

+Hibernate usually is case sensitive, even the database server is case insensitive

 ### general mapping
 Hibernate will automatically find many errors when it is starting.
 For example:
 - it will throw this error if getter didn't match setter: